A-Z of Student Services

 Career Success Center

 The Career Success Center offers students a wide variety of career-related services including: career counseling, an extensive career library in office and online, co-ops and internships, part-time and full-time employment opportunities, on-campus recruiting, on-line job search and career information systems, annual career fair, assistance with resume writing and interviewing, and special career and networking programs.

 Paula Paolino, Bursar

-The Cashier's Office is responsible for the billing and collection of all monies due to the university, operating under the guidelines and policies set forth by the CSCU Board of Regents.
+The Cashier’s Office is responsible for the billing and collection of all monies due to the university, operating under the guidelines and policies set forth by the CSU Board of Trustees.
 For additional information regarding billing, see Frequently Asked Questions – General Topics.

 Center for Compassion, Creativity and Innovation

 (203) 837-3226 (program assistant)

 The Center for Compassion, Creativity and Innovation creates awareness about the importance of compassion, creativity and innovation in daily and professional life; maintains a forum where students, faculty, staff and people from all traditions can come together to investigate the conjunction of compassion, creativity and innovation through dialogue, research and activities; publishes and disseminates creative products of the Center; seeks to enrich by supporting students, faculty, and staff; sponsors activities, events, conferences and forums; and engages with other centers and organizations on other projects consistent with the Center’s mission.